HerndonE/SSMTP-Messenger/README.md

 4. At the bottom of the page, select App passwords.
 5. Enter a name that helps you remember where you’ll use the app password.
 6. Select **Generate**.
 7. To enter the app password, follow the instructions on your screen.
-The app password is the 16-character code that will be used for your email password.
+The app password is the 16-character code that will be used for your email password in the python script.
 8. Select **Done**.

 **3. Open up your terminal**